openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 - `emailAddress`: String containing the email address the target user is registered with in the cloud instance.
 - `message`: String containing the notification message text.
 - `icon`: String containing the icon name (as described in [Items: Icons]({{base}}/configuration/items.html#icons)).
-- `severity`: String containing a description of the severity of the incident.
+- `severity`: String containing a description of the severity (tag) of the incident.

 `null` may be used to skip the `icon` or `severity` parameter.

-### Title, Reference ID, Media Attachments & Actions
+### Title, Tag, Reference Id, Media Attachments & Actions

 The `sendNotification` and `sendBroadcastNotification` actions additionally support setting a title, reference id, media attachments and actions.

+- The tag is used for tagging messages for grouping when displaying in the app and to hide/remove groups of messages from a user's device.
+Tag was previously referred to as "severity".
-The title is displayed as the notification title on the device and defaults to "openHAB" for the Android and iOS apps.
+- The title is displayed as the notification title on the device and defaults to "openHAB" for the Android and iOS apps.
-The reference id is a user supplied identifier that when set will replace messages with the same id on the user's device (so only the last version exists).
+- The reference id is a user supplied identifier that when set will replace messages with the same id on the user's device (so only the last version exists).
-The reference id can also be used later with `hideNotificationByReferenceId` and  `hideBroadcastNotificationByReferenceId` methods to remove notifications with this id.
+The reference id is a user supplied id that can be used to update or remove notifications with this same id.
-Media attachments are displayed together with the notification on the device and can be used to display images, e.g. a camera snapshot.
+- Media attachments are displayed together with the notification on the device and can be used to display images, e.g. a camera snapshot.
-Actions allow the user to interact with the notification, e.g. to open a specific page in the app or to send a command to an Item.
+- Actions allow the user to interact with the notification, e.g. to open a specific page in the app or to send a command to an Item.

 There are four different actions available: